pixijs/pixi-react/README.md

 Pixi React is MIT licensed.

+This projects codebase was originally forked from @michalochman 's [react-pixi-fiber](https://github.com/michalochman/react-pixi-fiber).

 ## Meet fellow developers

 You have an amazing feature in mind or just want to get in touch with other developers?
 Feel free to join our Discord channel.